-Admiralty law or maritime law is a body of law that governs maritime questions and offenses regarding maritime activities.
+Louisiana's best offshore accident lawyers will explain to you how admiralty law or maritime law is a body of law that governs maritime questions and offenses regarding maritime activities.
 Admiralty jurisdiction is extended to all cases of damage or injury caused by a vessel on navigable water.
-Admiralty jurisdiction depends on both the existence of a vessel and navigable waters.
+New Orleans best offshore injury lawyers can help you understand that admiralty jurisdiction depends on both the existence of a vessel and navigable waters.
 A vessel is every description of watercraft or other artificial contrivance used, or capable of being used, as a means of transportation on water.
 Navigable waters must be used, or capable of being used, in their ordinary condition as highways for commerce.
 Commerce requires the waters must be capable of being used for transportation of goods or passengers or some significant commercial activity.
 For example, pleasure fishing and recreational boating may not be sufficient for an admiralty law claim.

 Admiralty jurisdiction also extends over maritime contracts, and such claims fall solely in to the federal court system.
 A maritime contract is a contract which is directly or substantially related to navigation.
 Courts usually draw a line between contracts to provide goods & services directly to the vessel pertaining to navigation and management of the vessel, from those which directly affect a vessel or its voyage.
 A contract is a mixed contract where it contains both maritime and non-maritime elements.
 The general rule is a mixed contract is not within admiralty jurisdiction unless it is wholly maritime.
 Courts will use their discretion to determine if the primary purpose of the contract is maritime.